Avoiding Quality Issues during Storage and Transportation in 2021

-While inspecting the actual products’ quality before shipment is a must, as it helps you detect present defects, it is also important to preempt any potential issues that may occur during storing and transportation.
+Inspecting the actual products’ quality before shipment is a must, it is also important to preempt any potential issues that may occur during storage and transportation,

 Here is a simple checklist that can guide you prevent those issues:

 Packing consists of Unit Packing and Master Cartons and it aims to preserve product integrity while preventing damages from transportation or from natural conditions (mold).

 As a buyer, it is your responsibility to identify the right packing for your products, from the early stages of product development discussions with your factory.
 Packing should not be something you decide after production starts or during final inspection.
 You might have the right product but it can get damaged because of poor packing, and you don’t want to take that risk!

 Best practice is to use a Polybag to protect the items from mold and dust, and a desiccant bag in each unit packing for highly sensitive products.
 You can also use bubble wrap for fragile items to avoid breakage.

 I remember one client ordering one container of scarf from India that was completely useless at arrival in Europe due to mold and very strong smell.
 This was due to poor unit packing.